alampros/presentation-designsystem/doc/frontend-dev-questionnaire.md

 ### CSS Principles
 - **What are some general principles your team should follow when writing CSS?** *(For example, modularity, avoiding long selector strings, etc. See [these](http://cssguidelin.es/) [resources](http://www.yellowshoe.com.au/standards/#css) [for](http://manuals.gravitydept.com/code/css) [inspiration](http://codeguide.co/#css))*

+> Documented in internal tools (Ben to send)

 ### CSS Methodology
 - **Is your team using a CSS methodology** *(such as [SMACSS](https://smacss.com/), [BEM](https://en.bem.info/method/), or [OOCSS](http://oocss.org/))*?
 If yes, where is the documentation for that methodology?
 - **Are you deviating from the methodology in any way?** If so, can you highlight these conventions?

+> B2C uses BEM

+> V6 - using the custom component styling structure

+> DRSGv3 - Using Vue scoped styles

+### CSS Location

+- **Are styles colocated with components?**

+> All Vue styles are, except branded elements

 ### CSS Tools
 - **Is the team using a preprocessor** *(such as [Sass](http://sass-lang.com/) or [Less](http://lesscss.org/))*?